Education

 Repot

-Youngseok Lee*, Woo Kyung Kim, Sung Hyun Choi, Honguk Woo
+Youngseok Lee*, Woo Kyung Kim, Sung Hyun Choi, Ikjun Yeom, Honguk Woo

 In this paper, we present a transferable RL model Repot in which a policy trained in an easy-to-learn network environment can be readily adjusted in various target network environments.